-To book Charles Leadbeater please contact a JLA agent.
+To book Charles Leadbeater please contact your JLA Agent.

 Leadbeater advises companies and governments on innovation strategy.
 In his book We-Think he argues that mass creativity on sites like YouTube shows that participation is becoming the key organising idea.
 In presentations Charles argues that, rather than being innately selfish, most of us prefer to be cooperative.
 He explores what drives entrepreneurship, how big organisations can be as agile as smaller competitors, and why some bosses secretly hate innovation.